Thirdwrist/shoppinpal/readme.md

 ### Guide

 1. Clone application locally: `git clone git@github.com:Thirdwrist/shoppinpal.git`
-2. Install composer on your system
+2. Install composer on your system.
-3. Go to root of application and run `composer install`
+3. Go to root of application and run `composer install`.
+4. Create a project db.
-4. Create your own copy of `config.php.example` and name it `config.php`, then fill it with the appropriate values.
+5. Create your own copy of `config.php.example` and name it `config.php`, then fill it with the appropriate values.
+6. Pick up all migrations from the migrations folder and run it on your created project db.
-5. Create your own copy of `phpunit.xml.dist` and name it `phpunit.xml` then fill with the appropriate values.
+7. Create your own copy of `phpunit.xml.dist` and name it `phpunit.xml` then fill with the appropriate values.
-6. Run app from project root on the terminal with: `php -S localhost:8000`
+8. Run app from project root on the terminal with: `php -S localhost:8000`.